-You’ve heard of self-esteem before, of course, but have you heard of sexual self-esteem?
-It’s an aspect of your self-esteem that’s important to consider, especially as a survivor of childhood sexual abuse.
+You’ve heard of self-esteem and self-confidence before, of course, but have you heard of sexual self-esteem?
+It’s an aspect of your self-confidence that’s important to consider, especially as a survivor of child sexual abuse.

 If you have healthy sexual self-esteem, you have a positive regard for the way you experience your sexuality.
 The way YOU experience YOUR sexuality.
 Don’t compare your wants, needs, desires, etc. with anyone else’s.
 If you are happy with the role and level that your sexual experiences are currently playing in your life, then that’s great!
 If not, take some time to figure out why and what you can do to change that.
 One caveat here: if your choice of sexual expression and experience is harming yourself or someone else in some way, then that is NOT healthy.

 Sexual self-esteem is both complicated and personal.
 No two people experience it in the same way.
-If you are experiencing discord between your desire for sex, your feelings about sexuality, pleasure, and your ability to communicate, then you may want to take some time to think about sexual self-esteem.
+If you are experiencing discord between your desire for sex, your feelings about sexuality and pleasure, and your ability to communicate, then you may want to take some time to think about sexual self-esteem.
 Some ways to do that are taking a walk, journaling, talking to a therapist, or bringing it up with a friend.
-You deserve to have healthy sexual self-esteem.
+You deserve to have healthy sexual self-confidence.

 Share this Post